 Multistate Professional Responsibility Exam (MPRE)

 New York requires the MPRE.
 The exam is administered in November, March, and August of each year.
 Applicants must take and pass the MPRE within 3 years either before or after passing the New York Bar Examination, measured from the date the applicant sat for each exam.
-For more information visit http://www.ncbex.org/exams/mpre/.
+Read more information on Multistate Professional Responsibility Examination.

-New York Law Course & New York Law Exam
+New York Law Course and New York Law Exam

 In conjunction with the adoption of the Uniform Bar Examination (UBE) in New York, the State Board of Law Examiners was directed by the Court of Appeals to create an on-line course, known as the New York Law Course (NYLC), and an on-line, open book exam on New York specific law, known as the New York Law Exam (NYLE).

 As with the MPRE discussed above, a candidate seeking admission in New York must take and pass the NYLC, the NYLE, and earn a passing score on New York’s UBE, prior to being certified to one of our Appellate Division departments for a character and fitness investigation.
 The NYLE is offered four times a year.
-For more information visit: http://www.nybarexam.org/Content/CourseMaterials.htm.
+Read more information on course materials and sample questions.

 Application for Admission to Practice as an Attorney and Counselor-at-Law in the State of New York